walkswiththebear/ConsecutiveSequences/README.md

     <script src="http://walkswiththebear.github.io/ConsecutiveSequences/3rdParty/BigInteger.min.js"></script>

-If you are using node, place BigInteger.min.js in a directory where nodesj will find it.
+If you are using node, place BigInteger.min.js in a directory where nodejs will find it.
 For example, in the ConsecutiveSequences repository, the file BigInteger.js is in a subdirectory named 3rdParty, and the regression tests for ConsecutiveSequences.js are called in a UNIX shell like this: